Anveshnaaa/MarketMind/README.md

 uv run streamlit run dashboard/app.py

 # Open your browser to: http://localhost:8501
-# Play around with the "Discover Opportunities" feature! 🎯

 ```

 **That's it!** You now have a fully functional distributed big data system running locally.